 Ramifications of Finance

 For most finance deals the resale value of the 4WD at the end of the payment term is critical to the viability of the deal.
 Finance companies are some of the principal subscribers to vehicle valuation services and the balloon or residual payments due at the end of finance agreements reflect the likely value of the vehicle.

 If you’ve done your homework on current used 4WD resale values you’ll know if the residual is a realistic one.
 However, don’t be too optimistic, because it’s likely that the resale values of 4WDs will slide in the years to come, as the market gets flooded with used machinery.

-If you treat a financed vehicle as ‘someone else’s property’, knock it around and neglect its servicing it’ll come in at a valuation well below the industry
+If you treat a financed vehicle as ‘someone else’s property’, knock it around and neglect its servicing, it’ll come in at a valuation well below the industry standard.

 Will the finance company reduce the size of your residual payment to make life easier for you?
 Get real.